Different Types of Chatbots: Find the Best Virtual Assistant for your Business

 - Banking: can help customers with basic banking tasks like account balances and transactions.
 They can also provide personalized financial advice and connect them with human, financial advisors for more complex matters.

-- Travel: can provide travelers with basic travel information and booking assistance.
+- Travel: can provide travellers with basic travel information and booking assistance.
 They can also connect them with human travel agents for specialized advice and planning.

 In conclusion, choosing the right type of chatbot depends on your business needs and the tasks you want the chat bot to perform.
 Rule-based chatbots are best for simple tasks, while AI-powered ones are better suited for more complex tasks.
 Hybrid chatbots offer the best of both worlds and can be a cost-effective solution for businesses.